wcasper/math180fall2025/_inclass/task2.md

 a) Is it possible for the final network in your game to be disconnected?
 What is the most connected components you can make at the end?

+Note: a **disconnected** graph is one which comes in multiple pieces that aren't connected to each other by any edges.

 b) Find a relationship between $$n$$ and $$p$$ from Problem 2 and the number of regions enclosed by your planar graph.
 Does it depend on the number of components?

+Note: a **component** of a graph is a piece of the graph that is connected together.
+In particular, if the graph is connected, it only has one component.